Welcome to the online site commemorating the Annual Shakespeare's Birthday Celebration at Saint Anselm College.

-As Professor Comiskey turned out to read 154 to close out the celebration it was clear that a tradition had been born and that come rain, snow, wind or sudden springtime sun, Saint Anselm would be hearing the echo of sonnets each year on Shakespeare's Birthday.
+As Professor Edward Comiskey, former Director of the Anselmian Abbey Players, turned out to read 154 to close out the celebration it was clear that a tradition had been born and that come rain, snow, wind or sudden springtime sun, Saint Anselm would be hearing the echo of sonnets each year on Shakespeare's Birthday.
 The following year the Abbey Players got into the act, got into several acts in fact, adding to the celebration with scenes from Shakespeare plays.
 Madrigals and Early Modern music made it onto the program and soon enough the marathon reading was a legitimate festival, made more special each year by the return of alumni from days gone by.

-Be sure to register for this year's special 25th edition of Shakespeare's Birthday!
-This time we will be tossing out sonnets, making scenes and serving cake on a brand new quad on the lower campus.
-Please join us and if you are a Saint Anselm alum be sure to let us know what year you graduated.
+Be sure to register for this year's Shakespeare's Birthday!
+Please join us, and if you are a Saint Anselm alum, be sure to let us know what year you graduated.
 We are very much looking forward to seeing you!

 - Deadline to Register is April 1st